geudde/attic-chest/pages/03.season-2/02.meeting-14/05.wish/docs.md

 <div class="author">Communicated by Mrs Flaxman</div>

-Lately come from Fairy land
+Lately come from fairy land
 To a world unknown to me —
-Leaving Fancy’s fairy band,
+Leaving fancy’s fairy band,
 Leaving skyborn liberty,
 Leaving all — ’tis thee I seek
-Ellen, pride of Maidens Fair!
+Ellen, pride of maidens fair!
 Hear me while I whisp’ring speak
 Gentle love’s propitious prayer:

-May thy morn of Life be past
+May thy morn of life be past
 Fragrant as the month of May,
 Every year be like the last
-Happy healthfull Sportive gay,
+Happy healthfull sportive gay,
 May the laughter loving dame
 Teach to charm and reach to please,
 And Minerva’s sacred flame